LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In addition, the low-cost sensor interface will serve as a development platform for the data evaluation (+mrp) library and provide real measurement data from magnets.
 Further, the interface firmware creates a basis for the development of a data protocol for exchanging measured values.

-It simplifies of own measuring devices into the (+mrp) ecosystem at a later date.
+It simplifies of own measuring devices into the (+mrp) ecosystem later.
 This is only applicable with a minimal functional hardware and firmware setup; it is developed for this purpose in the first step.

 ## Sensor Selection